mattermost/mattermost-plugin-apps/docs/00-overview-toc.md

-## Overview
+# Overview

-### What are Apps?
-- Apps are lighweight interactive add-ons to mattermost.
+Apps are lighweight interactive add-ons to mattermost.
+Apps can:
-- Apps can display interactive, dynamic Modal forms.
+- display interactive, dynamic Modal forms and Message Actions.
-- Apps can attach themselves to locations in the Mattermost UI (e.g. channel bar buttons, post menu, channel menu, commands), and can add their custom /commands with full Autocomplete.
+- attach themselves to locations in the Mattermost UI (e.g. channel bar buttons, post menu, channel menu, commands), and can add their custom /commands with full Autocomplete.
-- Apps can receive webhooks from Mattermost, and from 3rd parties, and use the Mattermost REST APIs to post messages, etc.
+- receive webhooks from Mattermost, and from 3rd parties, and use the Mattermost REST APIs to post messages, etc.
-- Apps can be hosted externally (HTTP), on Mattermost Cloud (AWS Lambda), and soon on-prem and in customers' own AWS environments.
+- be hosted externally (HTTP), on Mattermost Cloud (AWS Lambda), and soon on-prem and in customers' own AWS environments.
-- Apps can be developed in any language*
+- be developed in any language*

-## Anatomy of an App: Hello World!
+# Hello World!
-Adds a channel header button, and a command to send "Hello" messages.
+Here is an example of an HTTP App, written in Go.
+It adds a channel header button, and a command to send "Hello" messages.
 See /server/examples/go/helloworld.

-A standalone HTTP app, running on http://localhost:8080.
+To install Hello, World follow these steps,
+- cd .../mattermost-plugin-apps/server/examples/go/helloworld
+- `go run .` - note go 1.16 is required
+- In Mattermost, `/apps debug-add-manifest --url http://localhost:8080/manifest.json` and `/apps install --app-id helloworld`

+Then you can try clicking the "Hello World" channel header button, or using `/helloworld send` command.

+There are 4 principal pieces to the App: `manifest`, `bindings` handler, functions (`send`, `send-modal`), and the icon.

 ```go
 func main() {